 This mass and energy is borrowed for time $\Delta T \approx \hbar/2\Delta E$, the time that each member of the superposition lasts before repeating this process.
 The density of zero point fields at the cosmic wavelength cutoff is infinitesimal.
-In the rest frame, in which the particle is built, these preons are born with zero momentum and infinite wavelength, allowing them to borrow Planck scale action quanta, redshifted from a distant receding horizon.
+In the rest frame, in which the particle is built, these preons are born with zero momentum and infinite wavelength, allowing them to borrow Planck scale action quanta, radially redshifted from a distant receding horizon.
 Apart from the infinitesimal masses, it seems to mesh with the most basic version of the Standard Model.
 There are very approximately 10^{122} of these cosmic wavelength gravitons at the present time, exceeding by at least 10^{20} the number of all other particles.
 The action density they require controls the velocity of the horizon, which accelerates exponentially quite naturally with no need for Dark Energy.
 And it only works in a Euclidean or flat space on average universe.

-In comoving coordinates, at any particular cosmic time, in a flat universe with homogeneous mass, there is a uniform (3 volume) density of cosmic wavelength gravitons, with a balancing uniform action density of cosmic wavelength quanta redshifted from the expanding spherical horizon.
-If mass concentrations gather locally, they are surrounded by concentrations of gravitons, and space around them expands to restore the required action density.
-This changing metric is equivalent to an "Invariant Spherically Symmetric Four Volume Action Density" for cosmic wavelength gravitons in all coordinates.
+In comoving coordinates, at any particular cosmic time, in a flat universe with homogeneous mass, there is a uniform (3 volume) density of cosmic wavelength gravitons, with a balancing uniform action density of cosmic wavelength quanta, redshifted radially from the expanding spherical horizon.
+If mass concentrations gather locally, they are surrounded by concentrations of gravitons, and the space around them expands to restore the required action density.
+This changing metric is equivalent to a "Spherically Symmetric Four Volume Action Density," in the form of a spherically symmetric source of spatially polarized spin 1 quanta that build cosmic wavelength gravitons, and is invariant in all coordinates.
 It appears to be a different form of invariance, but must be related, to the action principle from which Einstein's field equations can be derived.
 It does however require changes to Einstein's energy momentum tensor.
 The effect locally is infinitesimal, but more significant near black hole horizons, and in a way that may relate with recent black hole merger observations.
 It is even more significant at cosmic scale, such as requiring Euclidean on average space and exponential expansion.
-It adds an $\approx 1.4m^2 / r^2$ dimensionless term to the metric which may be problematic.
+General Relativity would be highly accurate to way past super cluster scale, but not the horizon.
+It adds an $\approx 1.4m^2/r^2$ dimensionless term to the metric which may be problematic.
 This is equivalent to adding ≈ 700 metres from the sun to all the planets in our solar system, with no change in the distance between them, or their orbital periods.
 This is probably within the current solar system constraints from experiments to test modified General Relativity, but not by much, and possibly detectable very soon.
-It would only affect the last few cycles of mergers and could increase the apparent mass of each member by up to $\approx 70\%$, but supercomputer simulation of this would be required.
-This m^2 / r^2 term may also affect the inflow rate of matter into a black hole with possible implications for supermassive black hole build rates.
+It would only affect the last few cycles of mergers and could increase the apparent mass of each member by up to \approx 70% maximum, but supercomputer simulation of this would be required.
+This m^2/r^2 term may also affect the inflow rate of matter into a black hole with possible implications for supermassive black hole build rates.
 It may also be a factor in the unexpected non alignment of black hole spins in some of the mergers observed so far.